Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 # }
 ```

 The total time taken to run the timers is 3 seconds, which makes sense right?
-We have a two second timer and a one
+We have a two-second timer and a
-second timer, combined, that's three seconds... but that's the problem...
+one-second timer, combined, that's three seconds... but that's the problem...

 ### Join